 Correspondence from qPA indicated that the organization is seeking approximately 1.25 acres of land and that the property it is currently pursuing is adjacent to the upper parking lot of Powell River Recreation Complex.
 The correspondence indicated that qPA needs a building site in order to begin fundraising for the project.

 City councillor Trina Isakson asked Young about the different pockets of indoor pickleball in the community.
-Young said there are four courts at Oceanview School and four courts at Powell River Racquet Centre, which will be closing down.
+Young said there are four courts at Oceanview Education Centre and four courts at Powell River Racquet Centre, which will be closing down.

 “If we actually got them together under one roof, it would make things more simple,” said Young.

 Councillor Jim Palm said this is exciting for the community.
-He said the growing nature of the activity is known as has the value pickleball has for the senior population.
+He said the growing nature of the activity is known, as is the value pickleball has for the senior population.

 “This is something that is long overdue,” said Palm.
 “We know there is a great need.”